 The Satisfactory Academic Progress Policy is a requirement set by Federal and Washington State financial aid regulations that requires students to make Satisfactory Academic Progress toward the completion of a degree.
 Students at Trinity receiving federal, state or college aid, in addition to meeting other financial aid eligibility requirements, must be in good academic standing and be making satisfactory progress in their degree program.
 This policy is reviewed on a yearly basis.
 Should the policy change students will be notified.

-Letters and electronic mail notifications (email) will be sent after grades are posted at the end of each semester to notify students who failed to meet the SAP standards.
+Letters and/or electronic mail notifications (email) will be sent after grades are posted at the end of each semester to notify students who failed to meet the SAP standards.

 All students enrolled at Trinity are expected to stay in good academic standing.
 Good standing requires a cumulative grade point average (GPA) of 2.0 or higher.

 For full-time undergraduate students receiving federal/Title IV aid, the maximum number of credit hours that may be attempted is 186 (150% of required credits) and the maximum time-frame for completing a baccalaureate degree is six years.